StevenEgnaczyk/HealthCarePredictor/README.md

 pip install -r requirements.txt

-And then you can run the jupyterNotebook to recieve the outputs
+And then you can run the jupyterNotebook to recieve the outputs.

+The predictions will be generated in a .csv file named 'test_labels.csv'